History of Protestantism: Evangelicalism

 In the U.S. and elsewhere in the world, there has been a marked rise in the evangelical wing of Protestant denominations, especially those that are more exclusively evangelical, and a corresponding decline in the mainstream liberal churches.
 In the post–World War I era, Liberalism was the faster-growing sector of the American church.
 Liberal wings of denominations were on the rise, and a considerable number of seminaries held and taught from a liberal perspective as well.
 In the post–World War II era, the trend began to swing back towards the conservative camp in America's seminaries and church structures.
-Those entering seminaries and other postgraduate theologically related programs have shown more conservative leanings than their average predecessors.
+Those entering seminaries and other postgraduate theologically related programs showed more conservative leanings than their average predecessors.

 The neo-Evangelical push of the 1940s and 1950s produced a movement that continues to have wide influence.
-In the southern U.S., the more moderate neo-Evangelicals, represented by leaders such as Billy Graham, have experienced a notable surge displacing the caricature of the pulpit pounding country preachers of fundamentalism.
-The stereotypes have gradually shifted.
-Some, such as Jerry Falwell, have managed to maintain credibility in the eyes of many fundamentalists, as well as to gain stature as a more moderate Evangelical.
+In the southern U.S., the more moderate neo-Evangelicals, represented by leaders such as Billy Graham, experienced a notable surge displacing the caricature of the pulpit pounding country preachers of fundamentalism.
+The stereotypes gradually shifted.
+Some, such as Jerry Falwell, managed to maintain credibility in the eyes of many fundamentalists, as well as to gain stature as a more moderate Evangelical.

 Evangelicalism is not a single, monolithic entity.
 The Evangelical churches and their adherents cannot be easily stereotyped.
 Most are not fundamentalist, in the narrow sense that this term has come to represent; though many still refer to themselves as such.
 There have always been diverse views on issues, such as openness to cooperation with non-Evangelicals, the applicability of the Bible to political choices and social or scientific issues, and even the limited inerrancy of the Bible.